Owlman (character): Earth 3 (Forever Evil)

-After the Anti-Monitor and Darkseid are destroyed in battle as seen in the Darkseid War storyline, Owlman fled by teleporting using the Mobius chair since Ultraman and Superwoman were killed in battle.
-Later, Owlman appears on the moon where he was trained by Metron who was the previous owner of the Mobius chair.
-When Owlman accesses the secrets of the universe, he is vaporized with a flash of blue light by an unknown entity.
-Owlman and the rest of the Syndicate were resurrected on Earth-3 as the multiverse "healed" from the events of Dark Nights: Metal, with no memories of the events of Forever Evil.
+After Ultraman and Superwoman are killed in battle during the Darkseid War storyline, Owlman flees using the Mobius chair and ends up on the moon, where Metron trains him.
+When Owlman accesses the secrets of the universe, he is vaporized by an unknown entity.
+Owlman and the rest of the Syndicate were resurrected on Earth-3 during the events of Dark Nights: Metal, with no memories of the events of Forever Evil.
 They joined the forces of Perpetua along with other evil alternate Justice Leagues the New Reichsmen, Unjustice League of Unamerica, Blood League and Justice Lords to remake the multiverse in her image, using Earth-3 and its population as a giant amplifier to channel energy from the Dark Multiverse into Perpetua.
-However, Owlman was sceptical of Perpetua's true aims, and was also jealous of The Batman Who Laughs, as he believed he was the true dark reflection of Batman.
+However, Owlman was sceptical of Perpetua's motivations, and was also jealous of The Batman Who Laughs, as he believed himself to be the true dark reflection of Batman.
 While the Syndicate battled a team of heroes from various worlds in the multiverse, Owlman talked with John Stewart, who revealed that there had been multiple Owlmen before him.
-Owlman was overjoyed at this, as every version of the multiverse had had its own Owlman, he believed that he would always survive in some form as long as the multiverse existed.
+Owlman was overjoyed at this, as every version of the multiverse had its own Owlman, he believed that he would always survive in some form as long as the multiverse existed.
 He killed Ultraman and Superwoman to let the heroes escape, then blew up his own world, declaring that he was immortal.